stfc/cloud-docker-images/cloud-chatops/INSTALL.md

-# Deploying a Cloud ChatOps application
+# Deploying Cloud ChatOps
-This document details the instructions to install and run ChatOps
+This document details the instructions to install dependencies and run the ChatOps application

 ## Contents:
 [Requirements](#requirements)<br>